-July marks the start of the long break for school pupils and teachers across the UK.
+July marks the start of the long break for school pupils, students and teachers across the UK.

-This post looks at the themes we’ll see in July that you can use in your marketing and promotion.
+This post looks at the themes we’ll see in July that you can use in your marketing, social media posts and promotion.

-Sporting events, retail trends, the latest fashion themes and wedding season, July is a mix of colour, textures, fun and travel.
+Sporting events, retail trends, the latest fashion themes and wedding season, July is a mix of colour, textures and travel.

 End of term

-Festivals – The fields of Glastonbury may be in recovery after a week of mud, tents and revellers, but there are plenty more festivals and outdoor events coming up this month.
+The fields of Glastonbury may be in recovery after a week of mud (or cracked earth), tents and revellers, but there are plenty more festivals and outdoor events coming up this month.

-Highstreet stores will be promoting festival fashion (see Boohoo’s festival pages) on their front pages, with casual accessories, floaty fashion, easy-to-wear style and on-trend outfits to pair with wellies.
+Highstreet stores will be promoting festival fashion (see Boohoo’s festival pages) on their front pages, with casual accessories, floaty fashion, easy-to-wear style and on-trend outfits to pair with wellies and sunhats.

 How could you link with this trend?
 Perhaps offer a ‘festival weekend’ with live music and cheap camping offers, or simply hold a ‘festival’ evening with songs round a campfire, marshmallows all-round and spooky story-telling.

-Or offer an alternative to the mud, crowds and noise of festivals with a luxury break in one of your finest rooms.
+Or offer an alternative to the crowds, shared toilets and noise of festivals with a luxury break in one of your finest rooms.

-Hang bunting round the trees, make Jenga towers of sandwiches (and cut the crusts off), buy enough Pimms to feed a small army, and get yourself a hat (the bigger the better).
+Hang bunting round the trees, make Jenga towers of sandwiches (with the crusts cut off), buy enough Pimms to feed a small army, and get yourself a hat (the bigger the better).

-Hold a special event at your venue or get in touch with a nearby garden and offer guests a special weekend break with gree entry to the gardens.
+Hold a special event at your venue or get in touch with a nearby garden and offer guests a special weekend break with free entry to the gardens.

-This round-up post from Good Housekeeping is a great example of a post that millions of mums (or “moms” as this is the US version) will bookmark this page for emergencies…
+This round-up post from Good Housekeeping is a great example of a post that thousands of mums (or “moms” as this is the US version) will bookmark this page for emergencies…

 Holidays also mean fake tans, beauty treatments, sun protection, sunglasses, lip balm, hats and natural Summer hair.
 Could you partner with a local beauty salon to offer spray tans to guests?